Xavier Vilalta

 Xavier Vilalta (born May 8, 1980) is a Spanish architect and professor.
 He studied architecture in Barcelona, London, and the Illinois Institute of Technology in Chicago.

 Vilalta combines practice with teaching and lecturing in cultural institutions and venues.
 He has taught as a professor at Barcelona Tech ETSAB and the University of Lleida.

-In 2004 he founded the design firm Vilalta Studio in Barcelona, Spain.
+In 2006 he founded the design firm Vilalta Studio in Barcelona, Spain.
 With his team, Vilalta developed his early work in Spain followed by international projects in emerging countries in Africa and the Middle East.

 His projects have been recognized by international awards such as the Young Architect of the year at the Leaf Awards 2008, and two consecutive awards, 2009 and 2010, the SAIE Selection of the energy exhibition of Bologna in Italy for the sustainability of his projects.
 In 2011, he became a Fellow of TED (Technology, Entertainment, Design).

 Design vision

-Xavier Vilalta's work focuses on nature and people as well as how to reconnect the two thinking about our contemporary urban life as part of the environment where Architecture grows from the local natural conditions and traditions.
+Vilalta's work focuses on nature and people as well as how to reconnect the two, thinking about our contemporary urban life as part of the environment where architecture grows from the local natural conditions and traditions.

 He is interested in vernacular architecture related to sustainability.
-He defines sustainability as the relationship between Architecture and the program it contains and its social values, the way it is designed and built and how it will perform in the future.
+He defines sustainability as the relationship between architecture and the program it contains and its social values, the way it is designed and built and how it will perform in the future.